by May Bleeker, 20 April 2009 (updated 10 Sept 09)

 Photo by Hamed Masoumi

-People with good self esteem may appear lucky or it may seem that things come more easily to them.
+People with positive self esteem may appear lucky or it may seem that things come more easily to them.
 But there is a certain mindset and approach to life that encourages good things to happen and that deals with bad things in a way that does its best not to create more bad feelings or lasting unhappiness.

 In many cases healthy self esteem is about saying yes to life and your experiences.
 Accepting what already exists right now is important, because once something has happened you cannot erase and rewind.